Evelyn-Hill/Dissasembly/README.md

 ### Build options
 `build test` will build and test the program.
+`build run` will run the game after the build is complete.

 ## Testing
 We have premade test scripts setup for both windows `test.bat` and bash `test.sh`. <br>